CZ-NIC/fred-docs/Features/Main.rst

 Features
 ========

-This document describes the features of the FRED.
+This document describes the features of the FRED (and explains the conception logic beyond these features).

-..
-NOTE This document shall also contain concepts of operations/behavioral models?

 .. rubric:: Target Audience

-Acquirer, tester

-.. + (system administrator, developer)
+Acquirer, tester, (system administrator, developer)

 .. rubric:: Purpose

-Determine if the system can satisfy your needs, compare with other products, find advanced or not-so-obvious usage, have checklist for verification
+Determine if the system can satisfy your needs, compare with other products, find advanced or not-so-obvious usage, have checklist for verification, (be aware of the logic beyond the features).

-.. + (learn about the concepts of operations)

 .. rubric:: Feature Definition